landonhaley/MLAssignment/README.md

-# Beginner's Guide to React Router Repo

-> This tutorial uses React Router version 2.0.1

-This goes along with the medium post [Beginner's Guide to React Router](https://medium.com/p/53094349669/)
+# Front End Assignment

+> The project needs a webpack dev server to compile the ReactJS files.
+Follow the instructions below to install the server.

 **To get started with this project, do the following:**